t-kikuc/note/devto/gitless-gitops-intro/index.md

 ---
 title: "Introduction to Gitless GitOps: A New OCI-Centric and Secure Architecture"
 published: false
-description: "Exploring Gitless GitOps: A new GitOps architecture which is driven by OCI registries instead of Git repositories, offering enhanced security and simplified operations."
+description: "Exploring Gitless GitOps, which is driven by OCI registries instead of Git, offering enhanced security and simplified operations."
 tags: ["GitOps", "Flux", "ArgoCD", "PipeCD", "SupplyChainSecurity"]
 ---